Frequently Asked Questions

 1. Number Validation and Formatting in Your Code

-This JavaScript function demonstrates how to validate and format Turkish phone numbers:
+This JavaScript function demonstrates comprehensive validation and formatting for Turkish phone numbers with error handling:

-This improved function provides more detailed validation feedback, including number type, and formats valid numbers to E.164.
-Consider adding error handling and specific error messages for different validation failures to further enhance your implementation.
+This enhanced function provides detailed validation feedback, including number type and error messages for different validation failures.

 2. Handling Number Portability

-Ensure your application correctly handles emergency numbers.
-These numbers must be accessible even under restricted conditions (e.g., locked device, limited connectivity).
+Handle emergency numbers correctly in your application.
+Make these numbers accessible even under restricted conditions (e.g., locked device, limited connectivity).

 4. Mobile Phone Registration Requirements